 Remove all 3 and keep them aside for later reassembly.

 Then, lift the motor out.

 Now that the speaker is accessible, simply lift it out of its space.
-Then lay the new speaker in the circular groove inside Bob.
+Then lay the speaker in the circular groove inside Junior.

 Push down until the motor sits flat.
-Then reinstall all 3 screws.
-Feed the motor’s wiring so it reaches over to Bob’s left side before replacing the mainboard.
+Then re-install all 3 screws.
+Make sure the motor’s wiring reaches over to Junior’s left side before replacing the mainboard.

-Align the holes in the mainboard with the 3 screw posts on Bob’s interior.
+Align the holes with the 3 screw posts on Junior’s interior.

 The order of plugs on the left side of the mainboard, from top to bottom, is: